zinen/node-red-contrib-nordpool-api-plus/README.md

 ### This is now changed to be in msg.payload

 ## Node Red Nordpool API
-A Node-Red Node for collecting "day ahead" prices from NorpoolGroup.
+A Node-Red Node for collecting "day ahead" prices from Nord Pool Group.

 ## Installation
 Go to your Node-RED user folder (e.g. ~/.node-red) and run: